Aboard Emperor Palpatine’s Shuttle, Lambda-Class T4-a Executive Model, Outer Rim, Moddell Sector, 4 ABY…

 “A key to what?” asked Major Deshkin.
 He picked it up from the case and held it aloft in both hands.

 “You’ll find out soon enough.
 Sergeant Marillion,” Krest said to the Trooper at the table.
-“Tell the pilot to change our course for Volusia at the Core.
+“Tell the pilot to change our course for the Core.
+We’re going to Velusia.
 The next puzzle piece awaits us there.”

-They were now down to twelve.
-Meera looked down and Aloo’s corpse and couldn’t help thinking to herself her luck may be changing.
+They were now down to twelve souls aboard.
+Her dad would have liked that number better.
+Meera looked down at Aloo’s corpse and could not help thinking to herself her luck may be changing after all.

 Part III coming soon!